Customer Experience Optimization

 - How to measure the success of the experiment?

 Keep in mind, maintaining a balance between optimizing existing items and building new, big ideas are very important.
 Start small.
 Build confidence.
 Analyze test results.
-And, only then make adjustments which help improve retention and boost conversions.
+And, only then make adjustments that help improve retention and boost conversions.

 D) Test For The Perfect Experience Across Channels